 See: purchasing standards for NYC agencies; environmentally preferable purchasing at the Mayor's Office of Contracting Services.

-Law: NYC Administrative Code (Search for Title 6, Chapter 3: Environmental Purchasing)
+Law: NYC Administrative Code (Title 6, Chapter 3: Environmental Purchasing)

-Rules: Rules of the City of New York (Search for Title 43, Chapter 11: Environmentally Preferable Purchasing Program)
+Rules: Rules of the City of New York (Title 43, Chapter 11: Environmentally Preferable Purchasing Program)

 Summary: The City Council passed a series of local laws to minimize packaging, meet energy efficiency standards, reduce hazardous substances, and increase recycled content requirements for the purchase of goods and construction products by NYC agencies.
 The construction aspects of this law are meant to cover goods and services not covered by the NYC Green Building Law.
 While passed as separate pieces of legislation, these environmentally preferable purchasing (EPP) laws were enacted to work in conjunction with one another.